-I grew up in the east bay area and have had type 1 diabetes for 30 years.
+I grew up in the east bay area and have had type 1 diabetes for 30+ years.
 I studied electrical engineering and computer science at U.C.
 Berkeley (Go Bears!) with the hope of applying my knowledge to diabetes technology.
-The significance of clinical practice became clear to me after my younger sisters also developed diabetes.
+The significance of clinical practice became clear to me after my siblings also developed diabetes.
 I am devoting my life to advancing the care of diabetes in people of all ages.

 - Diabetes and Metabolism